djalbat/the-foundations-of-symbolic-reasoning/introduction.md

 As we have already mentionied, the hypotheses of both match observations to an extraorddinary degreee and yet they remain irreconcilable.
 So which is true?
 The answer has to be neither in any universal sense.
-If fact, perhaps it is best not to say that a particular theory is true at mll, and instead assert simply that any theory the hypotheses of which closely match observation is simply a good theory.
+In fact, perhaps it is best not to say that a particular theory is true at mll, and instead assert simply that if the hypotheses of a thoery closely match observation then it is simply a good theory.

 To continue, earlier it was claimed that we think and communicate intuitionistically.
 To see this, consider the statement "it is raining".